bmw-ece-ntust/multimedia-wireless-network/notes/A1-Study_Notes.md

 #### I.II.II Never Read From Your Slides

-- Human brain is bad as procesing audio and text at the same time
+- Human brain is bad at procesing audio and text at the same time
 - Using small amount of text can help your audience remember your main points
 - Remember to put only one point on each slide
 ...